-Eventually the league would falter; Venice would lose her grip on sea trade and slipped into decline by the 18th century.
+Eventually the league faltered, Venice lost her grip on sea trade and slipped into decline by the 18th century.
 After Napoleon made his mark in the area, he gave it to Austria, who was still trying to take it as recently as WWI.
 Today the area could not be more peaceful and is known as much for its wildlife as its beautiful cities.
 Today's Veneto blends an historic past and agricultural bounty with modern progress in its chemical and shipping industries.

 Regional Foods and Wines

-The food of the Veneto has some similarities with its neighboring regions, like Lombardia; risotto is very popular and there are dozens of variations using anything from wild mushrooms to the region's famous seafood.
-Polenta, a versatile semolina based porridge is often served alone, as a base for antipasti or as a side dish to main courses.
+The food of Veneto has some similarities with its neighboring regions, like Lombardia; risotto is very popular and there are dozens of variations using anything from wild mushrooms to the region's famous seafood.
+Polenta, a versatile cornmeal-based porridge, is often served alone, as a base for antipasti or as a side dish to main courses.
 Risi e bisi is a dish of rice and peas that is simple yet delicious.
-Seafood ranging from prawns, shrimp and clams to fresh fish and eels play an important part of the local diet and are proudly displayed in the markets and restaurants.
+Seafood, ranging from prawns, shrimp and clams to fresh fish and eels, play an important part of the local diet and are proudly displayed in the markets and restaurants.
 Wild game such as rabbit, duck, pigeon and guinea fowl are also favorites.
 Fegato alla Veneziana is a Venetian dish of calf liver fried with onions; it is unique considering the lack of open space among the canals.